On polynomials with given Hilbert function and applications: Apolarity and local cactus rank

-In the last case $g$ has degree $5$.
-Again its leading summand is a pure power, say ${x_1}^5$, and the leading summand of any partial of $g$ is a pure power of $x_1$.
+In the case $H_g = (1, 1, 1, 1, 1, 1)$ we see that $F_l$ is the degree-at-most-three part of $g$ and the standard form of $g$ is $x^5$.
+By Example~\ref{ex:11111}, we have a $4\cdot 3$-dimensional choice of $F_l$.
+Together with the choice of $l$, we obtain a $16$-dimensional variety of possible $F$, thus such $F$ is not general. \oldconclusion{ In the last case $g$ has degree $5$.
+Again its leading summand is a pure power, say $x_1^{\:5}$, and the leading summand of any partial of $g$ is a pure power of $x_1$.
 Furthermore since $f$ is a cubic whose cubic summand is not a cone, it must involve two variables $x_2$ and $x_3$ that are hidden variables for $g$.
-The cubic surface is furthermore smooth, so both ${x_2}^2$ and ${x_3}^2$ must divide some monomial in $g$.
-But, by Corollary \ref{falpha}, then both $y_2(g)$ and $y_3(g)$ must be partials of order two of $g$ with independent leading summands.
-Since the leading summand of any partial of order two is a proportional to ${x_1}^3$, this is a contradiction.
+The cubic surface is furthermore smooth, so both $x_2^{\:2}$ and $x_3^{\:2}$ must divide some monomial in $g$.
+But, by (??), then both $y_2 (g)$ and $y_3 (g)$ must be partials of order two of $g$ with independent leading summands. \pmmtodo{Also here I think some result of section \ref{standardformspresentation} should be used, but the results that are there now do not state this directly.} Since the leading summand of any partial of order two is proportional to $x_1^{\:3}$, this is a contradiction.} \end{proof}

-Summing up, the form $F$ is such that for every point ${l\in S_1}$ (\ref{dimensionpartialsF_l}) holds and therefore the local scheme $Z_{F, l}$ has length ${\dim_\KK \df(F_l) = 8}$, which is the maximal possible length.
-On the other hand, the above defined scheme $\ZGl$ is apolar to $F$ and has length $7$ and is the minimal length of an apolar local scheme. \end{proof}